marcusnerdicus/REDAGraphDocs/Reports/Actions/send-a-report.md

 ## Send a Report

-Send
-Actions > Send
-Sends the Report as a PDF attachment to your email address.
+This Action sends the Report as a PDF attachment to your email address.

+Select **Actions > Send**

-Note: you will not receive a confirmation before the report is sent.
+**Note:** The Report will be sent immediately.
+You will not receive a confirmation before the report is sent.